markusmoenig/Eldiron/docs/docs/official_rules.md

 Scripts use `attack()` for the normal weapon attack.
 Named action buttons or text commands use `use_action("<id>")`; for example `use_action("power_strike")` or `use power strike orc` in text play.
+Resource actions can also be typed by name, such as `gather herbs`, which targets the nearest matching visible resource node.

 | Ability | Kind | Cooldown | Range | Effect |
 | --- | --- | ---: | --- | --- |